dvis3yzawwgr9p4du4g7rcqsie1vi7

 Many CFIs still dutifully teach “Class G to 14,500” and often confuse students with the historic “blue vignette.”
 Applicants (and pilots on flight reviews) then point out “Class G to 14.5” just west of Manhattan 😳🤮.
 There are huge safety consequences to this ignorance – VFR/IFR mix in E/G. The correct understanding is critical to the safety of all pilots at every certificate level (even IFR).

 The reason Class G to 14,500 is now the very rare exception is due to recent “GPS direct” IFR routing.
 There now is IFR traffic just about everywhere above 1200 agl. (not just on historic airways) so G only goes up to 1200 agl.
-The only blue vignette I could find on VFR charts is now in remote Alaska.
+The only blue vignette I could find on VFR charts hides in West Texas and up in remote Alaska.
 Class G above 1200 agl is basically gone!
 IFR traffic is now approved GPS-direct just about everywhere above 1200agl (in the Echo) all over the Continental US.

 The FAA defines “Golf airspace” as everywhere in the US (usually at the surface) that has not been otherwise designated.
 This is airspace that is “left over,” and consequently not controlled by the FAA.